IsHacker003/AdDroid_adware/README.md

 4. Ads are either displayed as full screen interstitials or sent through notifications
 5. Very small APK size (~3MB)
 6. The adware gets activated only after the user reboots after installing the app
+7. Full-screen interstitial ads will be constantly shown while in the settings app, making it painful to uninstall the adware through Settings > Apps (**this behavior was tested on AOSP Android 13**)

 ## Development status
 Currently in alpha.
 WIP.